-Though Jónsdóttir’s belief in elves may sound extreme, it is fairly common for Icelanders to at least entertain the possibility of their existence.
-In one 1998 survey, 54.4 percent of Icelanders said they believed in the existence of elves.
-That poll is fairly consistent with other findings and with qualitative fieldwork, according to an academic paper published in 2000 titled “The Elves’ Point of View" by Valdimar Hafstein, who now is a folkloristics professor at the University of Iceland.
-“If this was just one crazy lady talking about invisible friends, it's really easy to laugh about that,” Jónsdóttir said.
+Though Jónsdóttir’s belief in elves may sound extreme, it is fairly common for Icelanders to at least entertain the possibility of elves’ existence.
+In one 1998 survey, 54.4 percent of Icelanders said they believed in the existence of them.
+That poll is fairly consistent with other findings and with qualitative fieldwork, according to an academic paper published in 2000 titled “The Elves’ Point of View,” by Valdimar Hafstein, who now is a folkloristics professor at the University of Iceland.
+“If this was just one crazy lady talking about invisible friends, it’s really easy to laugh about that,” Jónsdóttir says.
 “But to have people through hundreds of years talking about the same things, it’s beyond one or two crazy ladies.
 It is part of the nation.”

-Jacqueline Simpson, a visiting professor at the University of Chichester’s Sussex Centre for Folklore, Fairy Tales, and Fantasy in England, said references to the word alfar, or elf, first appeared in the Icelandic record in Viking-era poems that date back to around 1000 AD.
+Jacqueline Simpson, a visiting professor at the University of Chichester’s Sussex Centre for Folklore, Fairy Tales, and Fantasy, in England, says references to the word alfar, or “elf,” first appeared in the Icelandic record in Viking-era poems that date back to around 1000 A.D.
 The older texts do not divulge much about what the elves do; they mainly focus on the activities of the gods.
 The more elaborate stories cropped up in the folklore of the 16th and 17th centuries and have ripened with age.